-Trademarks, service marks, and other intangible assets are stated at cost and are amortized on a straight-line basis over a period of fifteen years.
+Trademarks, service marks, and other intangible assets with finite lives are stated at cost and are amortized on a straight-line basis over a period of fifteen years.
 Where there is an indication of impairment, the Company evaluates the fair value and future benefits of the related intangible asset and the anticipated undiscounted future net cash flows from the related intangible asset are calculated and compared to the carrying value.
 The Company's assumptions related to estimates of future cash flows are based on historical results of cash flows adjusted for management projections for future periods.
-The net book value of the Company's intangible assets was \$0.8 million at both July 30, 2005 and January 29, 2005.
-The related accumulated amortization was \$0.1 million at both July 30, 2005 and January 29, 2005.
+The net book value of the Company's intangible assets was \$0.8 million at both October 29, 2005 and January 29, 2005.

-Property and Equipment
+Property and Equipment - Net